janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 Summary: the implementation of this feature can affect the bills of the users.
 On the other hand, we can see it from these perspectives also:
 - currently the users cannot have mixed protocols behind the same NLB - it blocks some use cases on GCE
+- if a user is happy with 2 LB (Service) instances for TCP and UDP still the user has two more forwarding rules to be billed - i.e. it has the same effect on pricing as if those TCP and UDP endpoints were behind the same LB instance
 - already now the bills of users is affected if they have more than 5 forwarding rules as the result of their current Service definitions (e.g. 6 or more port definitions in a single Serice, or if the number of all port definitions in different Services is 6 or more, etc.)

-That is, if we consider the "single Service with 6 ports" case the user has to pay more for that single Service ("single LB instance") than for another Service (another LB instance) with 5 or less ports.
+That is, if we consider the "single Service with 6 ports" case the user has to pay more for that single Service ("single LB instance") than for another Service (another LB instance) with 5 or less ports already now.
+It is not the number of LBs that matters.
 This phenomenon is already there with the current practice, and the enabling of mixed protocols will not change it to the worse.

 #### IBM Cloud